-Water aerobics is a low-impact form of exercise that gets your heart pounding, improving cardiovascular health and possibly reducing your risk of heart attacks and strokes.
-The amount of time you need to spend on water aerobics depends upon your fitness goals and whether you're doing other types of exercise.
+Water aerobics is a low-impact form of exercise that gets your heart pounding, improving cardiovascular health and potentially reducing your risk of heart attack and stroke.
+The amount of time you need to spend on water aerobics depends upon your lifestyle, fitness goals and whether you're doing other types of exercise.

 Exercise and Lifestyle